-At Vassallo & Salazar, P.C., we will protect your rights and help you get the money you are guaranteed by the Constitution.
-Our lawyers exclusively represent property owners against city, county, state and federal governmental entities as well as utility companies and other entities with the power of eminent domain.
+At Vassallo & Salazar, P.C., we will protect your rights and help you get the compensation the Constitution guarantees.
+Our Dallas based attorneys exclusively represent property owners against city, county, state and federal governmental entities as well as utility companies and other entities with the power of eminent domain.

-If your land is going to be taken and used for a road, railroad line, pipeline, park, school, hospital or any other public project, we can help you.
+If the government or any other condemning entity is going to take your land and use it for a road, railroad, utility line, pipeline, park, school, hospital or any other public project, we can help you.

-Every case comes with unique circumstances depending on the type of land involved, the entity conducting the taking and the public project.
-We are well-versed in helping owners of residential property, commercial property, ranches and other property interests.
-From questions about how the taking will impact your access to the property to the loss of parking spaces for your business and more.
+Every case has unique circumstances depending on the type of land involved, the entity taking the property and the public project, including pipelines, roadways and more.
+We are well-versed in all types of property uses, including commercial, residential, ranches and other property interests.
+We are here to help you understand all aspects of how the taking may impact your property.

-We encourage you to contact us at 800-231-3657 or fill out our online form to schedule a free initial consultation about your eminent domain matter.
-We offer retainer and contingent fee options.
+We encourage you to call us at 800-231-3657 or 214-559-7200, or fill out our online form to schedule an initial consultation about your eminent domain matter.
+We offer retainer and contingent-fee options.